Sean-Bradley/FPGA-UART-TX/README.md

 ## How does this work?

-The CYCLONE IV clock (Pin 23) is running at 50 Mhz.
+The CYCLONE IV clock at `PIN_23` is running at 50 Mhz.

 If there are bits to send, then 1 bit is sent per 5208 ticks of the clock.